Occasionally Asked Questions

 I know it’s unfashionable on the internet, but I am a supporter of copyright.
 Copyright protects artists and creators from exploitation, allows them some modicum of a chance to profit from their work, and allows them to keep producing that work, which benefits us all.
 If copyright is undermined, the beneficiaries will be big corporations and ‘pirates’ who don’t want to pay artists for their work.

 Here is a ‘declaration of principles for an ethical and sustainable internet’.

 This is a long way of saying that, if you’d like to reproduce anything you find here, please ask me first.
 I am usually very amenable.
 Flattery can help.

 Could you come and speak at my event/festival/conference/etc?

 It’s always nice to be asked.
 My forthcoming events calendar is here.
 Please note that I live in rural Ireland, which is quite far from everything, so I need to be booked in advance.
 And I will ask for payment and travel expenses – this is how I make a living, after all.
 If that hasn’t put you off, you can get in touch.

 Do you have any advice for aspiring/young/beginning writers?

 Some of my thoughts about the writer’s life can be found here.

 Can I connect with you through social media?

-My sole connection to social media currently is this Facebook page, which I’m constantly almost deleting, and probably soon will.
+My sole connection to social media currently is this Facebook page, which I’m constantly almost deleting.
 More reliably, I write a monthly email newsletter to my readers, containing news of my writing, random thoughts and other ephemera.
 You can sign up for that here.